James Clerk Maxwell Telescope: SCUBA

 The older continuum single pixel UKT14 bolometer receiver was replaced around 1995 by the Submillimetre Common-User Bolometer Array (SCUBA).
 This instrument operated simultaneously at wavelengths of 450 and 850 micron (with 91 and 37 pixels, respectively), and was sensitive to the thermal emission from interstellar dust.
-SCUBA was a ground-breaking instrument, among the most high-impact astronomy instruments from 1997-2003; it was retired from service in 2005, and is now in the National Museum of Scotland.
+SCUBA was a ground-breaking instrument, among the most high-impact astronomy instruments from 1997 to 2003; it was retired from service in 2005, and is now in the National Museum of Scotland.

 SCUBA-2

 SCUBA was succeeded by SCUBA-2, which was commissioned in 2011.
 This ground-breaking camera consists of large arrays of superconducting transition edge sensors with a mapping speed hundreds of times larger than SCUBA.
 It has 5120 array elements at both 450 and 850 micron wavelength (10,240 total pixels).
 It has been conducting the JCMT legacy surveys since November, 2011, including the SCUBA-2 All Sky Survey, and was made available for general astronomical observations in February, 2012.
 Two ancillary instruments, FTS-2 and POL-2, add spectroscopic and polarimetric capabilities to SCUBA-2.